 You just gotta know how to fold ’em.

-Watch this vlog for a demonstration on burrito folding and a very cute FishBoy peeking in.
+Watch this video for a demonstration on burrito folding and a very cute FishBoy peeking in.

 Can’t see the video?
 Read the transcript here.